Things to Do with Your Dog in Bend

 Bend locals love their four-legged friends.
 So much so that Dog Fancy Magazine has named Bend the most dog-friendly city in the country!
 Dine alfresco with your pooch at one of over 40 pet-friendly restaurants and breweries, explore over 51 miles of urban trails and play ball in an off-leash park (there are 13 of them in town)!
 Frolic freely in the great outdoors, sniff the fresh mountain air, play fetch at the river and even lap up a special brew created just for your pup.
 Bend is a pet-friendly vacation paradise with endless pet-friendly things to do, so don’t be in the dog house and leave your pooch behind; Bend is the place to vacation with your furry friend!

-6. Play on the sledding hills at Wanoga Sno-Park, also home to Oregon’s first dog-friendly groomed ski/snowshoe trails.
+- Play on the sledding hills at Wanoga Sno-Park, also home to Oregon’s first dog-friendly groomed ski/snowshoe trails.
 Your pet must be leashed at the sno-park but may roam free on the trails under voice control.
+Skijoring Bend Oregon

-8. Hike the Trails!
+- Hike the trails!
 95 percent of the 1,200 miles of trails in The Deschutes National Forest are off-leash through the summer months.

 - Metolius River Trail - An easy 12-mile hike in the Deschutes National Forest along a flat trail at the base of Black Butte.